-Hurricane season is here, which means you need to be prepared for the worst even if your home isn’t in an area that hurricanes traditionally hit.
+Hurricane season is here, which means you need to be prepared for the worst, even if your home isn’t in an area where hurricanes traditionally hit.
 Homes located along major coasts — particularly the Atlantic Ocean — are susceptible to damage from hurricanes, even if they haven’t been affected previously.

 As hurricanes begin to form and make their way toward the continental United States, there are major preparations you can take around your home to keep both your home and your family safe from harm.